-To receive a Bachelor of Science in Mechanical Engineering at the School of Engineering, you must complete 128 credits, which are broken down into 5 components:
+To receive a Bachelor of Science in Mechanical Engineering at the School of Engineering, you must complete 131 credits, which are broken down into five components:

 Please note that you must earn an average of 2.0 GPA or better in mechanical engineering required courses, in addition to meeting the Institute requirement of a 2.0 GPA or better for graduation.
 Seniors with GPAs of 3.5 or better may take certain graduate courses as electives with approval from the departmental adviser.

-Students pursuing a BS in Mechanical Engineering can also satisfy the requirements for this minor by taking the 4 AE designated courses in place of the ME and technical electives available in the program.
+The Department of Mechanical & Aerospace Engineering offers a minor in aerospace engineering.
+Students pursuing a BS in Mechanical Engineering can satisfy the requirements for this minor by taking the four AE designated courses in place of the three ME and one Free electives available in the program.

 You can receive a minor in nuclear sciences and engineering, which we offer in collaboration with the Department of Applied Physics.
 Students pursuing a BS in Mechanical Engineering may complete this minor by appropriately taking the five courses in place of the ME, Free, and/or Humanities electives available in the program.